PisterLab/BotNet/README.md

 `./botnet/scripts/run.sh` Will run the code without visualizations.

-`./botnet/scripts/dual_vis.sh` Will open the GUIs.
+`./botnet/scripts/dual_vis.sh` Will open the GUIs (Note:_ this will be substantially slower, so it is best to iterate with `run.sh` and then interpret select runs with visualization_).
+Visualization on logged data in under construction.

 Example of the 6TiSCH Visualizer.